 3 × (5 × 7) = (3 × 5) × 7

-Notice how the parenthesis are what changes the grouping in the expression.
+Notice how the parenthesis are what changes the grouping in the equation.
 The product will in fact be the same, and the numbers DO NOT change places.

 Also, it's important to teach your students to multiply inside the parenthesis first (PEMDAS or GEMDAS).
 If students have built a strong mathematical base they will not struggle when they start using algebra.
 This is why it is also important as math teachers to use the terms students are going to hear in algebra like equation, factor, and expression.